dreamsdk/codeblocks/README.md

 [DreamSDK](https://dreamsdk.org "DreamSDK") is a modern, ready-to-use environment for the [Sega Dreamcast](https://en.wikipedia.org/wiki/Dreamcast) development, designed for the **Microsoft Windows** platform.
 It's a package composed by a lot of pre-compiled tools; and Code::Blocks is a nice IDE which unleash the power of **DreamSDK**.

-**This repository hold a special version of the official Code::Blocks 25.03 stable release modified for adding full support of DreamSDK.**
+**This repository hold a special edition of the official Code::Blocks 25.03 stable release modified for adding full support of DreamSDK.**

 If you are interested about Code::Blocks but not in Sega Dreamcast development using DreamSDK, you may use the official Code::Blocks release then.
-But if you are interested in Sega Dreamcast development using DreamSDK AND regular development, you can use this special edition of Code::Blocks without any issue, as the changes performed in this fork are not destructive, they only applies in DreamSDK profile.
+But if you are interested in Sega Dreamcast development using DreamSDK, and at the same time, you are interested in regular development, you can use this special edition of Code::Blocks without any issue, as the changes performed in this fork are not destructive, they only applies in DreamSDK profile.

-Notables changes of this special release of **Code::Blocks** includes:
+Notables changes of this special edition of **Code::Blocks** includes:

 * New compiler/options file (`dc-gcc`) which specify the `GNU GCC Compiler for Sega Dreamcast` compiler.
 * The `compiler` and `debugger` plugins have been patched to run the loader (i.e. `dc-tool`) before running the target.